 You can use olive oil in marinades, over pasta and substitute it for butter on bread.
 We sauté vegetables with olive oil and of course use it on all our salads.
 Read on for more information about how to follow a Mediterranean-style eating plan.

-Can You Help Your Brain by Eating Like a Spaniard or an Italian?
+Can You Help Your Brain by Eating a Mediterranean Diet?

 Heart disease is not the only chronic health problem that might be forestalled with a tasty menu full of vegetables, fruits, fish, legumes, nuts and olive oil.
 PREDIMED data also demonstrate that those on an olive oil based Mediterranean diet are less likely to develop dementia or cognitive problems (Journal of Neurology, Neurosurgery and Psychiatry, Dec., 2013).
 Perhaps that is because those in the Mediterranean diet groups were less likely to suffer a stroke (Diabetes Care, Aug., 2013) A stroke results from damage to the circulatory system in the brain.
 Such damage can also lead to cognitive decline.

 Counteracting Genetic Susceptibility:

 Eating Mediterranean-style was able to blunt the impact of genetic variants that put some people at greater risk for diabetes and for stroke.
 One study shows that people with diabetes are only about half as likely to develop diabetic retinopathy if they follow a Mediterranean diet with at least two servings a week of fish and seafood (JAMA Ophthalmology, Oct.
 1, 2016).
 This complication of diabetes is one of the leading causes of blindness among working age people.
 (You can learn more about protecting your vision from our interview with Dr. Peter McDonnell, director of the Wilmer Eye Institute at Johns Hopkins Medical Center.)

 How to Eat Mediterranean-Style: